ltrgoddard/thesis/temp.markdown

 would make no sense to walk out, smash back to a more elemental predicament, since this is not in my nature.
 Or so I tell myself.
-Merely to have deliberated in these terms would seem to me to have reduced the possibility to a level of contrived irrelevance.’[^168] Importantly, Prynne presents his acceptance of the offer as an all-or-nothing
-decision: ‘I’d not be capable of not doing \[*sic*\] what is required with less than complete care; I respect the young too much, and know that they need their opportunities placed very accurately before them.’[^169] This attitude reappears clearly in almost every letter in which Prynne mentions his teaching duties: while he is often critical of what the English Tripos requires him to teach and is invariably exhausted by the obligations of supervisions and marking, he is nevertheless fully committed to the intellectual development of his students and obviously sees the university as at least a potential site for real literary education.
+Merely to have deliberated in these terms would seem to me to have reduced the possibility to a level of contrived irrelevance.’
+Importantly, Prynne presents his acceptance of the offer as an all-or-nothing decision: ‘I’d not be capable of not doing \[*sic*\] what is required with less than complete care; I respect the young too much, and know that they need their opportunities placed very accurately before them.’
+This attitude reappears clearly in almost every letter in which Prynne mentions his teaching duties: while he is often critical of what the English Tripos requires him to teach and is invariably exhausted by the obligations of supervisions and marking, he is nevertheless fully committed to the intellectual development of his students and obviously sees the university as at least a potential site for real literary education.

 A sense of Prynne’s broader attitude towards the university as an institution can be gleaned from another set of letters to the *Times